isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-reset`` Command
 -------------------------------

-The ``statistic-reset`` command sets the specified statistic to its neutral value: 0 for integer, 0.0 for float, 0h0m0s0us for time duration, and "" for string type.
+The :isccmd:`statistic-reset` command sets the specified statistic to its neutral value: 0 for integer, 0.0 for float, 0h0m0s0us for time duration, and "" for string type.
 It takes a single-string parameter called ``name``, which specifies the statistic name.
 An example command